-- Ensuring the relevant staffing ratios are met, where applicable. - Make sure each child in the Early Years Foundation Stage is assigned a key person.
+- Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly. - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate. - Ensuring the relevant staffing ratios are met, where applicable. - Make sure each child in the Early Years Foundation Stage is assigned a key person.